Pharma blog

 Is the access improved compared with 10 years ago?

-In 2021, the Index finds that pharmaceutical companies are just inching forward when it comes to their business decisions on improving access to medicine.
-There are lots of initiatives to improve medicine access, yet these actions remain focused on a few products and just a few countries, but that’s not enough.
-As I mentioned earlier, we’re talking about more than 75% of the global population that is unable to just walk into a pharmacy and get their medicine.
+In 2021, the Index found that pharmaceutical companies are just inching forward in their business decisions to improve access to medicine.
+There are many initiatives to improve medicine access, yet these actions remain focused on a few products and just a few countries, but that’s not enough.
+As I mentioned, we’re talking about more than 75% of the global population that cannot just walk into a pharmacy and get their medicine.

-Most companies are willing to do more but if it doesn’t bring them a lot of revenue, they must get some form of recognition.
+Most companies are willing to do more, but if it doesn’t bring them a lot of revenue, they must get some form of recognition.
 And that’s what the Access to Medicine Foundation is doing.
-But, I think these companies shouldn’t underestimate the positive impact it brings to their employees.
+But, I think these companies shouldn’t underestimate its positive impact on their employees.
 It gives a lot of motivation and inspiration to reach goals that are more than based on just revenue.
 Think about it yourself: Would you choose to work for a company that focuses on improving medicine access, even if it would mean you’d get paid less?

 So hopefully we will see some improvements in the future.
 Do you want to know more?
 You can find the entire report here.